Basement Finishing Costs in Sandy, Utah: A Complete 2026 Breakdown

 Permits and Building Code Requirements

-Every basement finishing project in Sandy requires permits.
+Every basement finishing project in Sandy requires compliance with building code requirements and permits.
 Permit fees for a standard project typically run $200–$700, with additional trade permit fees.
 Inspections occur at framing, rough electrical and plumbing, insulation, and final completion.

 Your contractor pulls all permits.
 Unpermitted work creates problems at resale and can require walls to be opened for inspection.
 In Sandy’s established market, this comes up frequently on older homes where previous owners did informal finishing work without permits.

-Learn more about basement finishing permits and inspections in Sandy, UT.
+Learn more about the inspections and basement finishing permits in Sandy, UT.

 Rental Units and ADUs